-An authentic Lebanese Zaatar recipe.
-Zaatar is famous across all of the Middle East and has many culinary uses.
-You’ll learn how to make zaatar using this recipe from my Mother.
-A deliciously fragrant blend of dried herbs and toasted sesame seeds.
+Zaatar is famous across the Middle East and has many culinary uses.
+With this recipe from my mother, you'll learn how to make Lebanese zaatar, a deliciously fragrant blend of dried herbs and toasted sesame seeds.

 What is Zaatar?

-Zaatar is the Arabic word for wild thyme (hyssop) or it is also used (most commonly) to refer to a blend of herbs such as this recipe.
+Zaatar is the Arabic word for wild thyme (hyssop) but it is most commonly used to refer to a blend of herbs, as in this recipe.

-Zaatar across the Middle East will differ in blends, some will include spices.
-I have been fortunate to have tried many which are all lovely in their own right, but I keep coming back to the blend I grew up on.
+Zaatar blends differ across the Middle East, with some even including spices.
+I've been fortunate to try many variations, all lovely in their own right, but I always come back to the blend I grew up with, which is Lebanese zaatar.

-Lebanese Zaatar is by far the most gorgeous herb blend.
-I just had to share my family’s recipe with you.
+It is by far the most gorgeous herb blend, I just had to share my family’s recipe with you.
+Knowing how to make zaatar from scratch is a game-changer!
+Especially if you want to make homemade zaatar manakeesh using this dough.

 Zaatar in English